klaswijk/bayesian-tuning/README.md

 ## Tuning procedure

-The tuning is performed using either random or Bayesian search (`-b | -r`) on one TSPLIB instance at a time (`-tsp`).
+The tuning is performed using either constant, random or Bayesian search (`--constant | --random | --bayesian`) on one TSPLIB instance at a time (`-tsp`).
 Tuning consists of calling the Ant Colony Optimization algorithm *c* (`-c`) times with fixed number of iterations *i* (`-i`), letting the tuning algorithm decide which parameters to evaluate for each of the *c* calls.
 This procedure is then repeated *n* (`-n`) times.
-The results are recorded in a JSON file in the `/results` subfolder that corresponds to the tuning algorithm used.
+The results are recorded in a JSON file in the `/results` subfolder that corresponds to the tsp instance that was run.